YIC-Triumph/TriggeredEmailer/README.md

 ### Jobs

-mailsession: Sends an email at the end of the day to notify providers about incomplete sessions.
+`mailsession`: Sends an email at the end of the day to notify providers about incomplete sessions.
 The email includes a link to the page where providers can update session statuses and/or add notes.

 ### Extensibility